 The visual aspects of the production are erratic.
 The costuming ranges mostly from tuxedos for the men and cocktail dresses for the ladies, elegant one moment, off the rack the next.
 The action is confined to a single set: a large dining room which partially morphs into the graveyard where Ophelia is to be buried, but the scene ends up looking as if the poor girl is being interred next to the kitchen.
 The lighting is uniformly gloomy, making everyone look yellow or pasty white.

-So for now I am staying with Verdi, Rossini, Gounod and Thomas until something better comes along.
+So for now I am staying with Verdi, Gounod’s R & J, and Thomas’ Hamlet until something better comes along.

 Rafael de Acha